jeffbmartinez/userauth/README.md

 ### POST /verify/session

-Verifies a session ID and user ID pair.
+Verifies a session ID.

-These checks are made:

-* The session ID belongs to the user ID.
-* The session ID has not expired.

 * Note: This request is meant to be made from server side code, rather than any client side (browser javascript) code.
-Since the session ID and user ID cookies are set as [httponly](https://www.owasp.org/index.php/HttpOnly), it shouldn't be possible for the javascript code to know what these are in order to make the request.
+Since the session ID cookie is set as [httponly](https://www.owasp.org/index.php/HttpOnly), it shouldn't be possible for the javascript code to know what these are in order to make the request.

 #### Request Body

 A JSON string containing:

-* `sid` - The session ID.
+* `sid` - The value of a session ID cookie as set by, for example, a call to `/login/*`.
-* `uid` - The user ID.

 Example:

 ```
 {
-  "sid": "[session ID goes here]",
+  "sid": "[session ID cookie value goes here]",
-  "uid": "[user ID goes here]"
 }
 ```